-- Reviewed the risk-based Internal Audit Plan for the Group for FYE 2020 and approved for adoption of the same by the Group throughout FYE 2020. - Reviewed the Internal Audit Reports for FYE 2020 and assessed the internal auditors' findings and the Management's responses and made the necessary recommendations to the Board of Directors for approval. - Reviewed the progress updates on the follow-up review of the previous Internal Audit Reports. - Reviewed the adequacy and performance of the internal audit function and its comprehensive coverage of the Group's activities for the FYE 2020. - Reviewed and assessed the adequacy of the scope, functions, competency and resources of the outsourced internal auditors for the FYE 2020 and that they have the necessary authority to carry out their work.
+- Reviewed the Internal Audit Reports for FYE 2021 and assessed the internal auditors' findings and Management's responses and made the necessary recommendations to the Board of Directors for approval. - Reviewed the progress updates on the follow-up review of the previous Internal Audit Reports. - Reviewed the adequacy and performance of the internal audit function and its comprehensive coverage of the Group's activities for the FYE 2021. - Reviewed and assessed the adequacy of the scope, functions, competency and resources of the outsourced internal auditors for the FYE 2021 and that they have the necessary authority to carry out their work.